dannberg/dannb-org/content/blog/2022/how-to-be-first-finops-practitioner.md

 That presentation has now[ been posted on YouTube in full](https://www.youtube.com/watch?v=aG_jbQne6Bg), so you have the choice to watch/listen instead of reading.
 Or do both, if the mood strikes.

-Note that this post (and talk) is more on the philosophical rather than practical.
-Given the point in my career when I gave the talk, it's focused on the things I was thinking about at the time: how I approach building a FinOps practice at a new company as an individual practitioner, and the lessons I've learned from past experience.
+Given the point in my career when I gave the talk, this post is focused on the things I was thinking about at the time: how I approach building a FinOps practice at a new company as an individual practitioner, and the lessons I've learned from past experience.

 The imagined audience is twofold: individual practitioners looking to do something similar, and companies interested in building out this practice.
 But I also think the information has a potential wider appeal, as anyone can pick and choose bits and pieces that work for them.